Cursor integration · native MCP · zero install for users

 Cursor surfaces the verdict.

 Verdicts quote the Etymolt disclaimer verbatim.
 Names returning ABANDON are not presented.
-ITERATE and DUE_DILIGENCE surface with the blocker called out.
+STRATEGIC candidates surface with the blocker called out.

 You Cursor Etymolt (MCP) │ │ │ │ "name my repo" │ │ │ ───────────────────▶ │ │ │ │ rule.mdc auto-fires │ │ │ ─────────────────────▶│ │ │ call: verify_brand_name │ │ │ │ │ ◀─── verdict + score ─┤ │ ◀── verdict + ── │ │ │ disclaimer │ │ │ (verbatim) │ │